Record Details

 Summary

-Aerial photographs taken in 1988 show the earthworks of square enclosure and the remnants of building platforms at this location.
-These show that Burgh-next-Aylsham was a shrunken medieval village.
+An earthwork boundary ditch, of a probable medieval to post medieval date, is seen on aerial photographs.
+The ditch is subsequently levelled and seen as a cropmark on recent (2017) aerial photographs.
+It is possible that the feature may relate to an area of medieval settlement which has been previously suggested at this location.
 In 1993 a large number of pottery sherds were recovered from the site of the earthworks and these included pieces of Saxon Ipswich Ware, Roman greyware, medieval Grimston Ware and post medieval Red Glazed Earthenware.
-A re-evaluation of the shrunken village in 2002 showed the area was heavily overgrown, but local residents remembered the presence of fairly substantial earthworks previously.
+In 2002 a field visit showed the area was heavily overgrown, but local residents remembered the presence of fairly substantial earthworks.

 Images - none